 Realizing that the season for Street Theatre was rather limited in Minnesota, in 1972 Steve and Elsa Terrell, Herbie and Bernelle Hansen, and Bernie and Nancy Boyd decided to move to Southern California where Terrell had grown up.
 The Terrells purchased a home in San Diego where the young troupe rehearsed in the front yard and built sets and props in the back.
 That year Chris Turner (LAMB'S Art Director) joined the company.

-Young performers from around the country were drawn to this exciting exploration of Faith & Art.
+Young performers, many of them part of the Jesus movement of the early 70s, were drawn to this exciting exploration of Faith & Art.
 The growing organization moved into a former machine shop in El Cajon, adding other touring troupes alongside Street Theatre, including a Mime Troupe, a Puppetry Company, a Dance Troupe, and a Juggling and Magic act.
 The company built a reputation for high quality, fast-paced humor, physical dexterity with a spiritual mission touring nationwide to college campuses, prisons and Renaissance Faires.

 In 1976 Kerry Meads (Associate Artistic Director) joined the company as a Street Theatre performer, planning to stay for 2 years.
 Robert Smyth (Producing Artistic Director) also joined that year with a vision to build a resident repertory company based on the European ensemble model.
 In 1978 Lamb’s Players Theatre, the organization's first resident theatre was opened in a renovated church building in National City.
 In 1979 Deborah Gilmour Smyth (Associate Artistic Director) was the first performer hired specifically for the resident acting company.